 - Azure Firewall DNS settings

-- Compare self-managed Active Directory Domain Services, Azure Active Directory, and managed Azure Active Directory Domain Services
+- Compare self-managed Active Directory Domain Services, Microsoft Entra ID, and managed Microsoft Entra Domain Services